The Last Witch Hunter: Production

-Screenwriter Corey Goodman was largely influenced by talks with Vin Diesel, specifically about his Dungeons & Dragons witch hunter character.
+In September 2015, Vin Diesel revealed that The Last Witch Hunter would be a film adaptation of Diesel's own Dungeons & Dragons campaigns as "Melkor the Witch-Hunter", an original character of his, having been put in touch with screenwriter (and fellow Dungeons & Dragons player) Cory Goodman to do so after Diesel had mentioned these campaigns in the foreword for the 30th anniversary collection of Dungeons & Dragons.
 Initially Timur Bekmambetov was to direct but was later replaced by Breck Eisner and Goodman's script was re-written by D.W.
 Harper before Melisa Wallack was brought on to work on the film's script.
 Both were uncredited.
 The production filed for a film tax credit in Pennsylvania and was allocated a tax credit of $14 million.
 In February 2014, Vin Diesel posted a photo of the film's concept artwork to his Facebook page and Lionsgate CEO Jon Feitheimer commented that if successful, The Last Witch Hunter could become a film franchise.
 In March 2014, Lakeshore Entertainment boarded the film as co-financier with Lionsgate, but Lakeshore quietly left the project.
 In July 2014, it was announced that Rose Leslie would be joining the cast as Vin Diesel's co-star, and in August, Elijah Wood, Michael Caine, and Ólafur Darri Ólafsson were also announced as attached to the film.
 Julie Engelbrecht and Lotte Verbeek will also star.
 In February 2015, Steve Jablonsky was hired to compose the film's score.

 Principal photography for The Last Witch Hunter was initially delayed due to the death of Paul Walker, as the death delayed shooting for Furious 7.
 Lionsgate officially began setting up for filming in Pittsburgh in June 2014.
 The filming began on September 5, 2014, in Pittsburgh, as Diesel posted a first look of himself on Facebook.
 The shoot lasted until December 5.